bitstorm/modern-webdev-wicket/README.md

 > [!NOTE]
 > The following examples are based on Wicket 10 and Java 21, although they should work also for Wicket 9 and Java 17

-### Produce resurce-friendly URLs
+### Produce resource-friendly URLs

 #### Page mounting

-Wicket already comes with a native solution to generate structured and resurce-friendly URLs by mounting pages to a specific path:
+Wicket already comes with a native solution to generate structured and resource-friendly URLs by mounting pages to a specific path:

 ```java
 mountPage("/path/to/page", MountedPage.class);